skit-ai/handbook/ml/onboarding.md

 > This onboarding is unconnected to the team wide AI onboarding which is listed
 > on the admin/onboarding page.

+@poc here is the point of contact from the ML team.
+Usually the manager.

 ## General Process

-Once you have joined and are present on slack, expect your general onboarding to start. @abhinav will get in touch with you regarding ML specific one.
+Once you have joined and are present on slack, expect your general onboarding to start. @poc will get in touch with you regarding ML specific one.

 The general process is to do a quick skim of this documentation and leave you some time to get onboarded with the logistical aspects.